Board of Appeal and Equalization

 - Ordering percentage increases or decreases for an entire class of property

 - Reducing the overall assessment of a township/city by more than 1%

 - Exempting property

-- Making changes benefiting a property owner who refuses entry to the assessor
+- Making changes benefiting a property owner who refuses access to the property to the assessor

 When do I receive notification of the decision made by the Local Board of Appeal and Equalization?

 You will be notified by mail of the Local Board’s decision.
 This notification is generally sent by the Assessor’s Office within 10 days after the adjournment of the Local Board of Appeal and Equalization meeting.

 Local Board of Appeal and Equalization Training: